datakind/affordable-housing-tooling/workstream1/documentation/README.md

 <img src="Images/housing_tool_whiteboard_7.jpg" width="500"/>

 Proposal for added feature: add functionality for multi-building projects.
-Application starts at a splash page on which applicant enters project information, including the sources of financing.
+The application starts at a splash page on which the applicant enters the project information, including the sources of financing.

 <img src="Images/housing_tool_whiteboard_8.jpg" width="500"/>